MatthewPlemmons/simple_shell/README.md

-# simple_shell
+# Simple Shell
+---
-A simple recreation of the shell, as a project for Holberton School.
+A shell application project for Holberton School.

 Current built-in commands:
-1. help - will give you the list of avaialable commands.
+- `help` prints list of avaialable builtin commands.
-2. cd - will change the current directory within the shell
+- `cd` changes the current working directory within the shell
-3. exit - will exit the shell when you are done.
-4. env - prints out the current shell varriables.
+- `env` prints out the current shell varriables.
-5. giveup - WARNING do NOT use. fork bomb.

-You can also specify commands to run using the full path:
-example: /usr/bin/ls

-to be continued...
+- `exit` exits the shell.

+The shell scans PATH to find other commands or programs installed on the system as well.